benbarth-legacy/readme-chess/README.md

 # README Chess

+## NOTE: This repository is no longer in use and is archived.

 |   | R | E | A | D | M | E |   |
 |---|---|---|---|---|---|---|---|
 | ♜ | ♞ | ♝ | ♛ | ♚ | ♝ | ♞ | ♜ |